cding2000/Java-Quiz-Application/README.md

-# Python Quiz Application
+# Java Quiz Application

 Hello, everyone!
-I'm Chuqi Ding, and I've created a simple Python quiz mobile application.
+I'm Chuqi Ding, and I've created a simple Java quiz mobile application.
 The app counts the number of questions you miss, evaluates whether you pass the test, and allows you to retake the quiz.
-It's designed to help those who are unfamiliar with Python to improve their basic knowledge.
+It's designed to help those who are unfamiliar with Java to improve their basic knowledge.

 ## Software Demo Video